 - Wonderland Workshop 4 – Class Two at the Zoo by Julia Jarman (Storytelling-based Learning)

 What do you think about learning English in informal education?
 Do you like the concept of storytelling-based learning blended with crafting and a workshop?
-Do you think that this program can have a positive effect on children’s language level and 21st-century skills?
+Do you think that this program had a positive effect on the children’s language level and 21st-century skills?
 How can you promote group collaboration by using games?
 Please write in the comments, I would love to hear your opinion!